Broadband Map Disclaimer

 - Document details of the data and the data processing steps.

-- Review the provider’s changes from previous submissions for consistency between what is in the data and what discussions have been made with providers.
+- Review the provider’s changes from previous submissions for consistency between the data and discussions with providers.

 - Create data feedback for provider to review.